 Local Area Plans should be considered alongside other plans, policies, and regulations that may have an impact on each local area.
-These include the Active Transportation Plan, BC Transit plans, Climate Plan, Urban Forest Strategy, Regional Housing Affordability Strategy, and the Parks, Recreation and Culture Master Plan (Figure 1.2).
+These include the Housing Strategy, Climate Plan, Active Transportation Plan, BC Transit plans, Urban Forest Strategy, and Parks, Recreation and Culture Master Plan (Figure 1.2).
 Initiatives that come out of agreements with First Nations will also need to be considered.

-The Local Area Plan will provide a greater amount of certainty on future change, but circumstances will arise that were not anticipated or where competing objectives need to be balanced.
-In these situations, the vision and objectives of the General Plan and LAP will provide principled guidance and insight into how the situation would be addressed and trade-offs balanced to achieve the best outcome.
+The Local Area Plan will provide a greater amount of certainty on future change, but circumstances will arise that were not anticipated or where competing objectives